 Sparse coding transform \citep{Ravishankar:2013jj} is another way of sparsifying a signal, where the dictionary is a linear transform that maps the signal to a sparse representation.
 For example, signals formed by the superposition of sinusoids have a dense representation in the time domain and a sparse representation in the frequency domain.
 For this type of signal, the Fourier transform is the sparse coding transform.
 Quite simply, $\mathbf{D^\top} \mathbf{x} = \mathbf{z}$ is the sparse transform of $\mathbf{x}$, where $\mathbf{z}$ is the sparse coefficient vector.
 In general, the transform $\mathbf{D}$, can be a well structured fixed base such as a DFT or learned specifically to the target problem represented in the training dataset.
 A learned dictionary can be an overcomplete dictionary learned from the signal dataset, as in \citep{Shekhar:2014ik}, a square invertible dictionary, as in \citep{Ravishankar:2013jj}, or even a dictionary without restrictions on the number of atoms, as in LAST \citep{Fawzi:2014gl}.

-When a signal is corrupted by additive white Gaussian noise (AWGN), its transform will result in a coefficient vector that is not sparse.
-A common way of making it sparse is to apply a threshold operation to its entries right after the transform, where the entries lower than the threshold are set to zero.
-Soft-threshold is an threshold operator that, in addition to the threshold operation, subtracts the remaining values by the threshold, shrinking them toward zero \citep{Donoho:1994ux}.
+When a signal is corrupted by additive white Gaussian noise (AWGN), its transform will result into a coefficient vector that is not sparse.
+A common way of making it sparse is to apply a threshold operation to its entries right after the transform, where the entries lower than the specified threshold are set to zero.
+Among the existing threshold operators, soft-threshold is the one that, in addition to the threshold operation, subtracts the remaining values by the threshold, shrinking them toward zero \citep{Donoho:1994ux}.

-Let $\mathbf{z} = (z_i)^{n}_{i=1}$ be the coefficients of a sparse representation of a signal $s_i$ corrupted by AWGN $e_i$ given by
+Let $\mathbf{z} = (z_i)^{N}_{i=1}$ be the coefficients of a sparse representation of a signal corrupted by AWGN given by

-where $e_i$ are independent identically distributed as $\mathcal{N}(0,1)$, $\epsilon > 0$ is the noise level, and $s_i$ are the coefficients of the sparse representation of the pure signal vector.
+where $e_i$ is the noise i.i.d.\ as $\mathcal{N}(0,1)$, $\epsilon > 0$ is the noise level, and $s_i$ are the coefficients of the sparse representation of the pure signal.